r13i/cheapest-phone-call/README.md

 ### Methodology

-- We'll be using Python as programing language as it is pretty straitforward to build a fast prototype of the solution, and also as it offers many libraries aimed at making large datasets manipulation easier (`pandas`, `numpy`, ...)
+- We'll be using Python as programing language as it is pretty straightforward to build a fast prototype of the solution, and also as it offers many libraries aimed at making large datasets manipulation easier (`pandas`, `numpy`, ...)

 - We'll be using a Jupyter notebook in order to have a maximum of ergonomy and a beautiful visual presentation.
 Also, there will be no need to download or re-run the code as the results is already displayed in the notebook.